Best 401k for the Self-Employed

 How to Set Up a Solo 401k

-You can open a Solo 401k quickly and easily online with Ubiquity.
+You can open a Solo 401k for your small business quickly and easily online with Ubiquity.
 Compared to other types of 401k accounts, a Solo 401k is simpler to administer.
 Some self-employed business owners tackle their own administrative duties – making contributions, keeping records, and filing tax returns and IRS documents.
 This approach requires organization, financial knowledge, and assumed liability for keeping your books straight.
 You may need a broker to help orchestrate specific investments unless you take a DIY approach and trade online.

 Another option is to hire a Certified Public Accountant.
 These professionals charge, on average, over $450 just to help you prepare the annual Form 1040 with Schedule C.